Orm Ivarsson: With King Inge

 The first time Orm is mentioned in the sources is in the winter of 1161.
 At that time, he was a young man in his early 20s and was part of his brother Inge's army.
 They were staying in Oslo, where a wedding between Orm and Ragna was planned.
 However, Inge and his forces were attacked by Håkon Herdebrei and his army.
 In the ensuing battle on the ice outside Ekeberg king Inge was killed.
 Orm kept fighting after his brother's death, but in the end had to accept defeat and fled.
 Håkon and his men pillaged all the wedding provisions and several valuables.
-It is not know if Orm and Ragna were wedded before the battle or if they married at a later time.
+It is not known if Orm and Ragna were wedded before the battle or if they married at a later time.
 Orm then traveled to Sweden, to his half-brother Magnus Henriksson, his mother's son with the Danish prince Henrik Skadelår.